DOI-USGS/ghsc-esi-groundmotion-processing/doc_source/contents/getting-started/install.md

 ## Tests

-If you are installing from soruce and included the optional `test` dependencies in the install step, then you can run the unit tests in the root directory of the repository:
+If you are installing from source and included the optional `test` dependencies in the install step, then you can run the unit tests in the root directory of the repository:

 ```
 pytest .